marhel/komp/README.md

 * an inverted Am7 is preferred over an inverted C6 (but C6 is recognized if played uninverted).
 * an inverted Am7(11) is preferred over an inverted C6(9) (but C6(9) is recognized if played uninverted).
 * an inverted ESus4 is preferred over an inverted ASus2 (but ASus2 is recognized if played uninverted).
-* Uninverted dim7 and aug chords are preferred over their inverted versions.
+* uninverted dim7 and aug chords are preferred over their inverted versions.